Michael F. Shlesinger

 Michael F. Shlesinger (born August 8, 1948 in Brooklyn, New York) is a physicist notable for his work in the area of nonlinear dynamics.
 He is the co-founder of the journal Fractals.
 His pioneering work in statistical predictions and descriptions of random and deterministic processes has influenced the physics of amorphous solids and glasses, classical mechanics, and biophysics.
 He is known as a proponent of fractal time and is also known for his work on fractal stochastic processes related to areas such as disordered materials and turbulence.

+He has a son named Ben who has two daughters.

 Education

 In 1970, Shlesinger obtained his BS degree in physics and mathematics from State University of New York at Stony Brook, and obtained his MA in 1972 from the University of Rochester.
 In 1975, he obtained his PhD from the University of Rochester under Elliott Waters Montroll for a thesis titled A Stochastic Theory of Anomalous Transient Photocurrents in Certain Xerographic Films and of the 1/f Noise in Neural Membrane.